take-it-ec/Placement-prep-programme/index.md

-# IEDC - IEI Placement Prep Program
+# TinkerHub - Placement Training

 >
 >This Repo is a Fork of [Coding Interview School](https://github.com/jwasham/coding-interview-university) and forked for this event